apache/ofbiz-framework/applications/order/README.md

 # order component
-This OFBiz component offers a fully utilised component for request, quote, order and requirements management.
+This component offers a fully utilised component for request, quote, order and requirements management.